21centurymotorcompany/bitsocketd/README.md

 ## 2. Custom BitDB node

-You can specify the bitdb node, like this:
+You can specify the Zeromq subscriber from a bitdb node, like this:

 ```
 const bitsocketd = require('bitsocketd')